Since completing university, Paul has worked as a librarian, teacher, and freelance writer. Born in the UK, he currently lives in Florida.

 The Pros and Cons of the Internet and Information Revolution

-The computer revolution that started in the latter part of the 20th Century is potentially just as significant as the industrial revolution that began two centuries before it—and may well turn out to have even more impact on the way that human beings live, work and communicate with each other.
+The computer revolution that started in the latter part of the 20th century is potentially just as significant as the industrial revolution that began two centuries before it—and it may well turn out to have even more impact on the way that human beings live, work, and communicate with each other.

 One of the major developments to come out of the advances in computer and communication technology was the creation of the internet, an innovation with effects on the economic and social development of humanity that are still evolving and being assessed.

 The effects may not all be positive, however.
-Increasing restrictions and spying by governments, child pornography, bullying are just a few examples of negatives that the internet has brought with it.
+Increasing restrictions and spying by governments, the spread of misinformation, extremist ideas, child pornography, bullying are just a few examples of negatives that the internet has brought with it.

 Given its huge impact, I thought it would be interesting and instructive to list the main advantages and disadvantages of the internet revolution, which you can read below.